 As I have mentioned in my previous study of Maghrebi citizens in France, there is much more migrant involvement in creating and running local associations and communities rather than participating in the mainstream political process or voting in elections.
-As a result of implicit and explicit barriers that prevent migrants from fully exercising their rights, these migrants have resorted to the running of associations; however regulated their management may be, this is necessary in order to gain representation in French society.
+As a result of implicit and explicit barriers that prevent migrants from fully exercising their rights, these migrants have resorted to the running of associations (evidence?); however regulated their management may be, this is necessary in order to gain representation in French society.
 Additionally, the French migrants seem to have a greater degree of commitment to their host society than do the migrants in Great Britain.
-Whereas the migrants in Britain often leave after a few years, French Maghrebis often remain in their host country.
+Whereas the migrants in Britain often leave after a few years, French Maghrebis often remain in their host country. ? evidence for this?

 It is important to note that in England there are real barriers, both policy-based and implicit, that hinder the operation of organizations that cater to the Moroccan and Islamic communities.
 As of 2009, there were fifteen such associations in London, and these were largely focused on the exigencies presented by the first generation of migrants rather than those raised by the second or third generations.
-There is an identifiable shortage of proper facilities; in North Kensington, for instance, there are merely two mosques and there is no true Moroccan place for gathering.
+There is an identifiable shortage of proper facilities; in North Kensington, for instance, there are merely two mosques and there is no true Moroccan place for gathering (why might that be?
+Could it be because North Kensington doesn’t have a sizable Muslim population?).
 As a result, the situation in England is defined by a relative lack of Muslim and North African organizations as compared to circumstances in France.

 Additionally, public authorities in England are generally lacking in their support and acknowledgement of the needs of such communities.
 As a consequence of recent terrorist attacks such as the one enacted on the World Trade Center in 2001, a rift has been borne between the centralized authorities and the Moroccan diaspora.
 The few organizations that exist have been ostensibly placed in danger of state actions such as deportation of migrants to their home countries.
 The limited presence of communities can be seen as having a wholly negative effect both on British and Moroccan British society; because of the fact that there are few resources, members of the second generation that seek to discover aspects of their faith that were previously unknown to them are forced to contend with radicals and extremists.
 The lack of accommodation seems to have had this effect, bringing about associations that are largely impotent in dealing with the exigencies of the migrant population as a whole.

 Clearly there are some similarities between the French and British socioeconomic climates for such migrant communities.
 While France had what can be called low-paying jobs that are easy to gain yet easy to lose, individuals of North African origin seemed to be overrepresented in terms of unemployment and general marginalization.
-The United Kingdom itself presents a remarkably extreme case of this; because migration to the United Kingdom, which essentially began in the 1960s, occurred in small increments, there has been a disconnection within the community that leads to an exaggerated inability to organize and develop official associations in the same way that they organized in France.
+The United Kingdom itself presents a remarkably extreme case of this; because migration to the United Kingdom, which essentially began in the 1960s, occurred in small increments, there has been a disconnection within the community that leads to an exaggerated inability to organize and develop official associations in the same way that they organized in France. (ambiguous – not quite sure I understand what you mean to say in this paragraph.)